VianLee/R/markdown/preparation.md

 4. from classmates or teachers;
 5. from community, such as [RStudio Community](https://community.rstudio.com/), [StackOverflow](https://stackoverflow.com) and [StackExchange](https://stackexchange.com/).

-Finally, after knowing how to solve the problems, you can get start with `R`.
+Finally, after knowing how to solve the problems, you can get started with `R`.